-A 2016 graduate of Holland High School, Tanya attends the University of Michigan.
+A 2016 graduate of Holland High School, Tanya is studying Biology, Health and Society at the University of Michigan.

 Tanya credits her mother with nudging and prodding her toward excellence in school.
 Whenever she’d complain about how hard an assignment was, saying she didn’t think she could do it, her mother would say, “Tanya!
 Are you missing any fingers?
 Are you missing any part of your body?
 Then don’t make excuses.
 You can do it.”

 Extra-curricular activities beckoned too.
 The list goes on and on for Tanya: Varsity tennis, youth groups at Central Wesleyan La Roca, PALS (Peer Assistance and Listening), National Honor Society, National Art Society.
 She was also a Holland Hospital Errand and Escort Volunteer and attended the National Student Leadership Conference at North Western University.

 Celina Flegal, the college adviser at Holland High, had this to say about her:

 “Tanya stands out among students.
 She is driven to succeed, serious about her education, personable, well-rounded and a kind caring young lady.”

 What did receiving the H/Z Promise Scholarship mean to Tanya?